gschmutz/integration-architecture-workshop/06-working-with-kafka-broker/README.md

 ```
 curl -s "https://api.mockaroo.com/api/d5a195e0?count=20&key=ff7856d0"| \
-	kafkacat -b streamingplatform -t test-topic -P
+	kafkacat -b integrationplatform -t test-topic -P
 ```

 ## Using Kafka Manager

 [Kafka Manger](https://github.com/yahoo/kafka-manager) is an open source tool created by Yahoo for managing a Kafka cluster.
-It has been started as part of the **streamingplatform** and can be reached on <http://streamingplatform:29000/>.
+It has been started as part of the **Integration Plattform** and can be reached on <http://integrationplatform:29000/>.

 ![Alt Image Text](./images/kafka-manager-homepage.png "Kafka Manager Homepage")